emdipressi/DH199-User-Research-Planing-/README.md

 ### Target Users

-What are the characteristics of users? (ex. demographics, preference, expertise)
+What are the characteristics of users?
 * Demographics
   * This project will most likely serve women from the ages of 20-50.
 The use of power tools and sharp objects are not child friendly, but the later stages of the project, such as painting can be child friendly.
 It is best to have adult supervision for this project, if children or teens want to complete it.